Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Study/First Sem/Subjects/Neural Network (NN)/Sir Slides/Contains Slides and Labs pdf.md

 This folder contains:
-- Powerpoint slides of Sir
+- PowerPoint slides of Sir (Is not being read by obsidian)
 - Lab Assignments Given By Sir